Adzzzy/My-Movie-List-Website/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

 ### Hosting using XAMPP
 Another easy way to host the web app is by using XAMPP.
-With this method all the necessary services are provided by XAMPP and all run within the same environment on your device.
+With this method, all the necessary services are provided by XAMPP, and they all run within the same environment on your device.

 **Get XAMPP**
 - Head to https://www.apachefriends.org/download.html and choose a download compatible with your operating system.